Our Top Healthy No-Cook Meals When It's Too Hot to Turn on the Oven

-Pack lots of food groups into one scrumptious salad with this low-calorie classic.
+Pack several food groups into one salad with this low-calorie classic.
 Lean turkey breast and hard-cooked eggs give our easy chef's salad an impressive 21 grams of protein per serving.

-Healthy No-Cook Recipe Tip: Turn this recipe into a power salad by swapping in nutrient-rich kale and/or spinach for the romaine.
+Test Kitchen Tip: Turn this quick, healthy no-cook meal into a superfood salad by swapping in nutrient-rich kale and/or spinach for the romaine.

-Whip up a healthy meal with just six ingredients that ooze international flavor.
+Whip up a healthy no-cook dinner recipe with just six ingredients that offer international flavor.
 Coat cooked shrimp, fresh pineapple, and sweet red pepper with toasted sesame oil and cilantro before piling into crisp lettuce cups.
 At just 179 calories per serving, feel free to polish off two or three if this is your entree.